2023 Castilian-Manchegan regional election

-The 2023 Castilian-Manchegan regional election was held on Sunday, 28 May 2023, to elect the 11th Cortes of the autonomous community of Castilla–La Mancha.
+A regional election was held in Castilla–La Mancha on 28 May 2023 to elect the 11th Cortes of the autonomous community.
 All 33 seats in the Cortes were up for election.
-It was held concurrently with regional elections in eleven other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in eleven other autonomous communities and local elections all across Spain.

 Overview

 Electoral system

 The Cortes of Castilla–La Mancha were the devolved, unicameral legislature of the autonomous community of Castilla–La Mancha, having legislative power in regional matters as defined by the Spanish Constitution and the Castilian-Manchegan Statute of Autonomy, as well as the ability to vote confidence in or withdraw it from a regional president.
 Voting for the Cortes was on the basis of universal suffrage, which comprised all nationals over 18 years of age, registered in Castilla–La Mancha and in full enjoyment of their political rights.
 Amendments to the electoral law in 2022 abolished the "begged" or expat vote system (Voto rogado), under which Spaniards abroad were required to apply for voting before being permitted to vote.
 The expat vote system was attributed responsibility for a major decrease in the turnout of Spaniards abroad during the years it had been in force.

 The 33 members of the Cortes of Castilla–La Mancha were elected using the D'Hondt method and a closed list proportional representation, with an electoral threshold of three percent of valid votes—which included blank ballots—being applied in each constituency.
 Seats were allocated to constituencies, corresponding to the provinces of Albacete, Ciudad Real, Cuenca, Guadalajara and Toledo, with each being allocated an initial minimum of three seats and the remaining 18 being distributed in proportion to their populations.

 As a result of the aforementioned allocation, each Cortes constituency was entitled the following seats: